 Area – 34 sqm

 Depth – 31 m

 13. Ashtmudi Lake – Kerala

-Ashtmudi Lake is most visited Lake in Kerala.
-It has a unique wetland ecosystem and a vast water body in the shape of the palm.
+Ashtmudi Lake is the most visited Lake in Kerala.
+It has a unique wetland ecosystem and a vast water body in the shape of a palm.
 Ashtmudi Lake is also known to be a gateway to the backwaters of the state.
-It has backwater resorts and houseboats that make it an ideal spot for tourist.
+It has backwater resorts and houseboats that make it an ideal spot for tourists.